 Tip #1: Review your entire capital investment portfolio.

 More often than not, there are necessary capital investments required by federal or state regulations.
 However, during global upheaval, you may be able to delay investments while focusing on more crucial matters.
 Determine the needs of your consumer base first and give those priority.
-Business operations that fulfill demand are crucial for the short-term and could become regular business practices that fill a (new) gap for your customers moving forward – helping increase cash flow in both the short and long term.
+Business operations that fulfill demand are crucial for the short-term and could become regular business practices that fill a (new) gap for your customers moving forward – optimizing cash flow in both the short and long term.

 Tip #2: Ensure that your capital committee includes a cross-functional group.